+A TI-84 graphing calculator is required for this course.
 Pre-Calculus I is a college preparatory course designed to prepare students for college level STEM focused courses.
 Students will extend their knowledge of the complex number system to use complex numbers in polynomial identities and equations.
 Upon completion of this course, students will be able to apply algebraic methods to solutions of practical problems; explore the capabilities for the graphing calculator to better understand algebraic concepts; develop an understanding of functions from graphical, numeric, and symbolic viewpoints; become familiar with polynomial, rational, exponential, and logarithmic functions including modeling real-life problems; and solve systems of linear equations by a variety of methods including matrix methods.
 This class includes projects, research, the use of technology, and may require a summer assignment/project.

-PRE-CALCULUS II DUAL ENROLLMENT - Course # G02H91 1 Credit: 11th, 12th
+PRE-CALCULUS II - TRIGONOMETRY DUAL ENROLLMENT - Course # G02H91 1 Credit: 11th, 12th

+Prerequisite: Successful completion of Pre-Calculus I Dual Enrollment with an average of B or higher.
 Dual enrollment in the spring semester for Nashville State Community College Math 1720 - Pre-Calculus II (3 college credits).